nolauren/teaching/documenting1960s_studentversion.md

 Collaborative Timeline: As a class, we will build a timeline of major events during the 1960s.
 Each class, pick an event to add to our timeline.
 Intructions for adding an event will be provided.

 - Paper 1: Close analysis of a photograph.
-(1500 words) Instructions and rubric discussed in class.
+(1500 words) Instructions and rubric will be discussed in class.

 - Paper 2: Close analysis of a film.
-(1500 words) Instructions and rubric discussed in class.
+(1500 words) Instructions and rubric will be discussed in class.

 - Mapping the Alternative Press Final Assignment:
 The class will work together to develop a map of the underground press during the 1960s.